emilyjryan/project-one-language-quiz/README.md

 ## About the Game:

-This game will involve one phrase at a time popping up on the canvas screen.
-The player will need to type in the correct language to earn one point.
-If they are incorrect, they do not receive a point.
-There will be 10 phrases.
-Score will be number correct out of 10.
+This game is the perfect opportunity for the polyglot within you to show off and shine.
+After reading the instructions, the player will press 'Play" and then be shone one phrase at a time.
+An English translation as well as audio clip speaking the phrase will be available.
+A hint is also included for each phrase.
+The player will need to type in the correct language to earn a point.
+If the guess is incorrect, no point is given.
+The game is timed, so a player only has 90 seconds to get through as many levels as possible.
+There will be 10 phrases total.
+At the end, the player's final score will be displayed as number correct out of 10.
+There will be an option to press the restart button to start over again from the beginning.

 ## Tech stack used: